walertos86/xt-NAT-DandyNetworks/README.md

 ## Description
 This Full Cone NAT xtables module was developed as a replace for the conntrack NAT to provide Assymetric NAT features on Linux systems that can be used as a Carrier Grade NAT in small ISP networks.

+## This extends the cloned one to assign ip addresses randomly from the given pool range, instead of manually doing it.
+It was freelance work for Dandy Networks for which owner is yet to release the agreed payment amount.

 It allows to have 40Gbps NAT on commodity servers like 2*Xeon E5-2698 v3 @ 2.30GHz (2 x 16 Cores) with Intel X710/XL710/X540 10G adapters.

 Compatibility tested with Linux Kernel 3.18 and 4.1